mxyx-club/TheOtherUs-Edited/README.md

  - #### Newly added

-    - A new role added: Prophet
+    - New role added: Prophet
     - Poucher: changed to be Imposters used only
     - Snitch: remake, return to old version (Not fully functional)
     - Flash: Fix the problem of no speed up